City & Hackney CAMHS - Highly Specialist CAMHS Practitioner Band 8A

 - Highly specialist skills in applying theory to work with individuals, couples, families, groups and organisations

-- Highly specialist skills and ability to liaise confidently and effectively with other agencies and professionals
+- Able to work effectively across organisational boundaries, liaising effectively with other agencies and professionals

-- Masters or Doctoral level knowledge of research methodology consistent with CAMHS practice
+- Masters or Doctoral level knowledge of research methodology consistent with and relevant to CAMHS practice

 - Knowledge of and skill in using a wide variety of CAMH theories and interventions and the ability to use these appropriately in relation to client need and work setting